getlantern/lantern-docs/lantern/en/user/Questions-and-Answers.rst

 Is Lantern safe for me to use?
 -------------------------------

+**Lantern is a tool to provide access, it is not designed to prevent monitoring and it is not an anonymity tool**.

-Lantern takes great pains to ensure that users are safe, but there are cases we cannot protect against, so users need to be aware of how they can use Lantern safely.
+We take great pains to ensure that users are safe, but there are cases we cannot protect against.
 For users in censored regions itʼs extremely important that you only choose Lantern friends who you really trust.
-Your Internet traffic will run through those peers.
-If you add people who you donʼt trust, you run the risk of adding a user who could be monitoring you.
-So **only add Lantern friends that you really trust**.
+Your Internet traffic will run through the computers of the people you are connected with.
+If you add people you donʼt trust, you risk adding a user that could be monitoring you. **Only add Lantern friends that you really trust**.

-Beyond that, **Lantern will also send your traffic through peers up to four degrees away from you**, that is, friends of friends of friends of friends.
-We do this to build a more connected, scalable network, as users often don’t directly know anyone on the other side of the censorship divide.
-However, every additional link in the chain exposes you to a less and less trusted user (i.e. you trust your friends’ friends less than you trust your friends).
-Always keep in mind that **Lantern is a tool to provide access, it is not designed to prevent monitoring**.
+Beyond that, **Lantern also sends your traffic through peers up to four degrees away from you**.
+That is, friends of friends of friends of friends.
+We do this to build a more connected and scalable network because most users don’t directly know anyone on the other side of the censorship divide.
+However, every additional link in the chain exposes you to a less and less trusted user.

-**Lantern is not an anonymity tool**.
 If you require that the sites you visit do not learn your IP address or physical location (they normally can, which may come as a surprise), or you cannot risk network monitors being able to determine what sites you visit, we recommend you use